 The story goes that the first-ever Fabergé egg was inspired by an even earlier Easter egg jewel.

-Apparently Czar Alexander III’s wife, Maria Fedorovna, often talked about a beautiful, bejewelled Easter egg that had belonged to her aunt, Princess Vilhelmine Marie of Denmark.
+The story goes that apparently Czar Alexander III’s wife, Maria Fedorovna, often talked about a beautiful, bejewelled Easter egg that had belonged to her aunt, Princess Wilhelmine Marie of Denmark.

 Empress Maria told her husband how she had admired it as a child.

 This is said to have given the Czar the inspiration to commission the first Fabergé egg as a surprise Easter gift for the Empress.

 This really took the idea of Easter egg gifts to another level!